tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 note that there's a bug that causes AnkiDroid to run out of memory and crash when using fonts stored in `collection.media`.
 If this happens to you,
-consider installing a different webview implementation or not using custom fonts at all.
+consider installing a different WebView implementation or not using custom fonts at all.

 ## Android